ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 | publisher_freq | 0.0315 |
 | genre_Adventure | 0.0310 |

-SHAP analysis was also used to examine how individual features contributed to model predictions.
+SHAP analysis was likewise applied in order to examine the contribution of individual features to the model's predictions.

 ---